Devolution

 The four upper tier authorities across Hampshire and Isle of Wight - Hampshire County Council, Isle of Wight Council, Portsmouth City Council and Southampton City Council - formally requested to be included in the government’s Devolution Priority Programme and this request has been accepted.

-The government has launched consultations on proposals to establish mayoral combined authorities or mayoral combined county authorities in six areas, as part of its commitment to widen devolution.
+The government consulted on proposals to establish mayoral combined authorities or mayoral combined county authorities in six areas, as part of its commitment to widen devolution.
+You can read the outcome of this consultation on the government’s website.

-Elections for a new regional Mayor will be held in May 2026.
+Elections for a new regional Mayor are expected be held in May 2028.

 The new regional Mayor will be given powers and funding from government to coordinate and drive improvement in our region with a particular focus on economic growth, improving transport connectivity, investment in infrastructure and setting the strategic planning framework for the area.
 They will also represent and champion the region, working with government, nationally and internationally.